It wasn't always the case, but you can pair your Google smart speaker with any Bluetooth speaker.

-To get started, turn on the Bluetooth speaker then stick it in pairing mode - probably via pressing and holding a dedicated button on the top or back of the device - and then follow these steps:
+To get started, turn on the Bluetooth speaker and stick it in pairing mode - probably via pressing and holding a dedicated button on the top or back of the device - and then follow these steps:

-Yes, we said speakers - as in more than one.
-All you have to do is add a second Google Home/Chromecast built in or Chromecast Audio-connected speaker in a group and you'll automatically enable multi-room audio, voice controlled by the Google Home smart speaker.
+Yes - all you have to do is add a second Google Home/Chromecast built in or Chromecast Audio-connected speaker in a group and you'll automatically enable multi-room audio, voice controlled by the Google Home smart speaker.

 So, just like a Sonos system, you can walk from room to room and they'll all play the same thing so that you don't miss a melody or word of your podcast.

 The tricky thing here is that it's the Google Home smart speaker that you add to the multi-room group, not a Bluetooth speaker.
 It is possible to connect Wi-Fi and Bluetooth speakers around the house, though.

 To create a group, simply open the Google Home app and tap 'Add', which you'll see in the control dock at the top of the Home screen.